Mathématique: Chapter 11

 Rush shook it.
 “Ah yes,” he said.
 “I believe Dr. Park mentioned you.”

 “She did?
 That’s awesome.
-All right.
-Nice to meet you, seriously.
-Everyone is pretty excited about all the stuff you’ve been doing.
+All right!
+Nice to meet you.
+I mean seriously.
+Everyone is pumped about, uh, your whole deal.
 Decoding the address.
 Unlocking the locks.
-Cool.
+Very cool.
 Coolness.
 Really really great.”

 “I heard you got number four?”